Sunday 29 August

 But a resoundingly negative final littered with bookings, gamesmanship and brutal tackles put an unhappy seal on what should have been a carnival of football.
 At the climax of Sepp's big show, the watching world was left unhappy and even the winners Spain took their crown having netted fewer times (eight in seven games) than any previous champions.
 Blatter felt responsible.

 South Africa after all was the President's baby from the moment he first garnered African votes to win the top job in football with the promise of a World Cup hosting in return.
-Perhaps he is over-reacting to the bad impression the finals lef
+Perhaps he is over-reacting to the bad impression the finals left on the field, or indeed looking to be a pro-active president as a re-election looms in 2011, although his throne looks safe.

-With UEFA increasingly strutting its stuff and steaming ahead with its own innovations such as the extra linesmen, FIFA does not want to be seen to be an ostrich with its head in the sand, and while it is reassuring that they are ope
+With UEFA increasingly strutting its stuff and steaming ahead with its own innovations such as the extra linesmen, FIFA does not want to be seen to be an ostrich with its head in the sand, and while it is reassuring that they are open to change and eager to improve the aesthetic experience of top-level soccer, this latest shock still begs two questions - if it ain't broke, why fix it and if it is broken, what can we do?

 We can all agree on the need for more attacking and entertaining football, though we surely do not want as much scoring as in basketball.
-Yet short of increasing the size of the goals to gargantuan proportions or reducing the number of players per side, can anything realistically be changed
+Yet short of increasing the size of the goals to gargantuan proportions or reducing the number of players per side, can anything realistically be changed?

 Is doing away with extra-time going to increase the amount of attacking play over 90 minutes?
 And will teams determined to play for spot-kicks anyway not welcome a half-hour less in which to have to run around?
 This has been tried before of course in many competitions.

-players and coaches.
+Abolishing draws in the NASL and later, MLS, was resoundingly unpopular with fans, players and coaches.
 Replacing the award of a hard-earned point with the lottery of penalties left honest teams unpaid for having clawed back a deficit, and superior sides equally penniless for having failed to break down a stubborn defence only to lose on spot-kicks.
 So it seems unthinkable that if American fans succeeded in binning the shoot-out after four miserable seasons, FIFA is all set to re-introduce it at the highest level.

 'Golden goal' was another aberration best confined to the annals of past mistakes we have learnt from.
 Introduced as a compromised response to the dissatisfaction with the penalty shoot-outs of the 1990 and 1994 World Cups, golden goal, where the first goal in extra-time wins, debuted in Euro '96, when Oliver Bierhoff's 95th minute strike handed the trophy to Germany.